Ronaldinho

-Ronaldo de Assis Moreira (born 21 March 1980), commonly known as Ronaldinho Gaúcho (/pt-BR/) or simply Ronaldinho, (Note: "Ronaldinho", the lengthened term of endearment for "Ronaldo", is accompanied in Brazilian usage by the nickname "Gaúcho" (since he hails from Rio Grande do Sul).
+Ronaldo de Assis Moreira (born 21 March 1980), commonly known as Ronaldinho Gaúcho or simply Ronaldinho, (Note: /pt-BR/; "Ronaldinho", the lengthened term of endearment for "Ronaldo", is accompanied in Brazilian usage by the nickname "Gaúcho" (the demonym for people of Rio Grande do Sul).
 This was done in order to distinguish him from fellow footballer and countryman Ronaldo or Ronaldo Nazário, who was also known as "Ronaldinho" in Brazil beforehand.
-Ronaldo Nazário went by his first name upon his move to Europe, thereby allowing Ronaldinho to drop the "Gaúcho" nickname abroad.) is a Brazilian former professional footballer who played as an attacking midfielder or left winger.
-Widely regarded as one of the greatest players of all time, he won two FIFA World Player of the Year awards and a Ballon d'Or.
-A global icon of the sport, Ronaldinho was renowned for his dribbling abilities, free-kick accuracy, his use of tricks, feints, no-look passes, and overhead kicks, as well as his ability to score and create goals.
-During his career, he was one of the most valuable sportsmen in the world.
-He is also known by the nickname "O Bruxo" ('The Wizard').
+Ronaldo Nazário went by his first name upon his move to Europe, thereby allowing Ronaldinho to drop the "Gaúcho" nickname abroad.) is a Brazilian professional footballer who plays as an attacking midfielder or left winger for Serie C side Ravenna.
+Widely regarded as one of the greatest players of all time, he won the Ballon d'Or, two FIFA World Player of the Year awards, and was named the FIFPro Player of the Season twice.
+He is the only player ever to have won all of the following: a World Cup, a Copa América, a Confederations Cup, a Champions League, a Copa Libertadores and a Ballon d'Or.
+A global icon of the sport, Ronaldinho was renowned for his dribbling abilities, free-kick accuracy, his use of tricks, feints, and passing, as well as his ability to score and create goals.
+Also known by the nickname "O Bruxo" ('The Wizard'), during his career, he was one of the most valuable sportsmen in the world.

 Ronaldinho made his career debut for Grêmio, in 1998.
-Aged 20, he moved to Paris Saint-Germain in France, where he established himself as one of the best players in Ligue 1.
+Aged 20, he moved to Paris Saint-Germain in France, where he established himself as one of the club's key players and helped them reach the 2003 Coupe de France final.
 In 2003, he signed for Barcelona, where he experienced his prime years, winning his first FIFA World Player of the Year award as Barcelona won the 2004–05 La Liga title.
-In the season that followed, he was integral to Barcelona winning their second ever UEFA Champions League and another La Liga title, giving him his first career double.
+In the season that followed, he was integral to Barcelona achieving a double of the La Liga and UEFA Champions League titles.
 Ronaldinho received the 2005 Ballon d'Or and his second World Player of the Year in the process.
-After scoring two solo goals in the first 2005–06 El Clásico, he became the second Barcelona player, after Diego Maradona in 1983, to receive a standing ovation from Real Madrid fans at the Santiago Bernabéu.
-Due to these successes, Ronaldinho is widely credited with rejuvenating Barcelona in the early 2000s.
+Due to these successes, he is widely credited with elevating Barcelona in the early 2000s.